Get Ugly

 "Get Ugly" is a song by American singer Jason Derulo for his fourth studio album Everything Is 4 (2015).
 It was released as the album's fourth single (third in US markets) on December 15, 2015.
 Derulo co-wrote the song with Jason Evigan, Sean Douglas, and Ricky Reed; the latter is also the producer.
 The track samples "We Got Our Own Thang" by Heavy D & the Boyz from their second studio album Big Tyme.

 Music video

-A music video for the track, directed by Syndrome, premiered via Derulo's YouTube channel on December 14, 2015.
+The music video for the track, directed by Syndrome, premiered via Derulo's YouTube channel on December 14, 2015.
 Allison Bowsher of Much TV channel called it a "good old fashioned dance video" and wrote that it "showcase his talent as a dancer".
 Colin Joyce from Spin wrote that the video "plays like a re-imagining of Lionel Richie's "All Night Long" video".
 Radio.com's Amanda Wicks said that Derulo "shows off some fresh moves by way of slick choreography" throughout the video.